aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 This section describes how to use ABCI Cloud Storage as a client tool by using AWS Command Line Interface (AWS CLI).

+!!! note
+    Unintended charges may occur if the data upload fails.
+See [here](caution.md#notice-mpu-fail) for a workaround.

 ## Load Module